thicclatka/CLAH_IA/README.md

   -pp TOPLOTPKS, --toPlotPks TOPLOTPKS
                         Whether to plot results from pks_utils.
 Default is False.
   -4p FORPRES, --forPres FORPRES
-                        Whether to export .svg for figures in addition to the usual .png output.
+                        Whether to export .svg for figures in addition to the usual png output.
 Default is False.
 ```

 #### [WrapMultSessStruc](./CLAH_ImageAnalysis/unitAnalysis/wrapMultSessStruc.py)